nazoha/backup-mongodb/README.md

 # backup-mongodb
-To back up to Google Drive
+Used to back up mongodb to Google Drive in an encrypted 7z file
-This tool is made in Python3

 #Introduction
 * pip3 install pymongo
 * pip3 install bson
 * pip3 install httplib2
 * pip3 install --upgrade google-api-python-client
+* apt-get install 7zip-full

 ##Required:
 line 33: DB Name
+line 37: zip password

 Enable Google Drive API:
 Use this wizard [https://console.developers.google.com/start/api?id=drive] to create or select a project in the Google Developers Console and automatically turn on the API.
 Click Continue, then Go to credentials.